-First Session - making a diagnosis
+First Session - your diagnosis and first treatment

 Just so you know...there is a toilet!